AkerBP/deos-cognite-functions-template/README.md

 ```
 - For advanced management of Python virtual environments, `poetry` is recommended for the installation.
 See (https://github.com/cognitedata/using-cognite-python-sdk) for more details

-4. Authentication with Python SDK.
+## Authentication with Python SDK.
-- First, create a user (or sign into your existing) account at (Cognite Hub)[https://hub.cognite.com/].
+- Create a user (or sign into your existing) account at (Cognite Hub)[https://hub.cognite.com/].
 This will connect you to an Azure Active Directory tenant that is used to authenticate with CDF, which gives you read access to the time series dataset used in this project.
 All Aker BP accounts and guest accounts have by default access to the development environment of CDF (Cognite Fusion Dev).
 - To authenticate with the Cognite API we generate a Token as credentials provider, more specifically a `SerializableTokenCache` from the `msal` library.
-Authentication is done in the Jupyter file `run_functions.ipynb`.
+Authentication is done in `src/initialize.py`.
 Four parameters must be specified:
   1. `TENANT_ID`: ID of the Azure AD tenant where the user is signed in (here: `3b7e4170-8348-4aa4-bfae-06a3e1867469`)
   2. `CLIENT_ID`: ID of the application in Azure AD (here: `779f2b3b-b599-401a-96aa-48bd29132a27`)
   3. `CDF_CLUSTER`: Cluster where your CDF project is installed (here: `api`)